 Text by James Bow.

 The Carlton Streetcar is one of the TTC's most well-patroned surface route.
 And why not?
 The neighbourhoods it passes through are some of the most transit-friendly in the city, and it passes a host of major trip generators along the way, including Maple Leaf Gardens, the University of Toronto, Kensington Market, Little Italy and Little Portugal, a number of schools, Chinatown East and, the coup-de-grace, High Park.

-Starting from an off-street loop at Main Street Station on the Bloor Line, out in Toronto's older eastern suburbs, the Carlton Streetcar proceeds south along Main Street, and then turns west along Gerrard.
+Starting from an off-street loop at Main Street station on the BLOOR-DANFORTH subway line, out in Toronto's older eastern suburbs, the Carlton Streetcar proceeds south along Main Street, and then turns west along Gerrard.
 After heading to Coxwell, the streetcar jogs south one block to rejoin Gerrard Street, and then continues to Parliament.
 Another jog north takes the car to Carlton, which changes into College Street at Yonge.
 Just past Lansdowne Avenue, the streetcar moves from College Street onto Dundas Street, turns west at Howard Park Avenue, and loops inside High Park.

 Cars operate 24 hours a day, seven days a week, with night cars avoiding Howard Park Avenue and continuing on Dundas Street to Dundas West Station.

 How Six Routes Became One: Carlton's Early Days

 With the University of Toronto as an anchor, growth in what is today Little Italy and Old Cabbagetown brought streetcars to College and Carlton Streets before the end of the 19th century.
 However, the focus of service was very different than what exists today.
 With these neighbourhoods essentially the new suburbs of the time, the commuting patterns meant that the streetcars had to head downtown, and so cars along College and Carlton Streets headed for Yonge Street and then made a bee-line south.
 Examples included SHERBOURNE and WINCHESTER, launched in November 1874, which started deep in the heart of today's Cabbagetown (at Carlton & Parliament and Parliament & Winchester respectively) before heading west on Carlton to Sherbourne and then heading south to Front.